 I do believe I have DIED AND GONE TO SALAD HEAVEN!
 Seriously, it’s divine!

-When I first saw this recipe last week, I wanted to reach through my computer screen for a taste!
-PW is the most amazing food photographer and I love the way she photographs her recipes.
+When I first saw this recipe last week, I wanted to reach through my computer screen for a taste.

 Cooling hard boiled eggs in water instead of with ice (as PW suggests)…we have no ice maker in our freezer!
 Cold water does the trick too!